Europeans more concerned about online privacy than Canadians?

 Two interesting online privacy-related surveys were published earlier this week.
 One was conducted in Europe by data management company TRUSTe and the other in Canada by the Canadian Advertising Standards industry regulator.
 Although the two surveys covered slightly different topics, the way they were reported in the press suggested that Europeans are more concerned about online privacy and tracking than Canadians.
 But is that really the case?

 Lets start with the TRUSTe survey conducted by Ipsos MORI in France, Germany, UK and Netherlands.
-According to TRUSTe, EU companies are heavily tracking online behaviour and, despite a relatively high awareness amongst EU consumers of this activity, only a minority of companies seek consent before dropping cookies into browsers.
+According to TRUSTe, EU companies are heavily tracking online behavior and, despite a relatively high awareness amongst EU consumers of this activity, only a minority of companies seek consent before dropping cookies into browsers.
 French companies were apparently the worst offenders with on average nine 3rd party cookies per homepage, followed by Great Britain with eight, Germany with six and Netherlands with five.

 The report also found that 71% of French respondents were very concerned about their privacy online compared with 69% in Great Britain, 62% in Germany and 48% in the Netherlands.
 79% of Dutch respondents were aware that the EU Cookie Directive law requires companies to get permission to track you online, compared with 63% in Great Britain, 51% in Germany and 26% in France.
 53% of French respondents expect companies to comply, yet 44% plan to only visit websites of companies who comply with the EU Cookie Directive.